When you have been trying to conceive via natural means without any success, it is a “sign” of infertility.

 5. Hormonal Imbalance

 There are several signs that a man is experiencing an imbalance of hormones.
-A multitude of hormone governs the reproductive health in males apart from testosterone.
+A multitude of hormones governs the reproductive health in males apart from testosterone.

 Infertility may result from a deficiency of LH and FSH, two hormones produced by the pituitary gland.